Few-Shot Synthetic Image Attribution: Identifying Unseen Generators with Limited Samples: Collection of Fake Images

 \subsection{Fake Image Composition}

 Our dataset comprises synthetic images collected through three primary sources to ensure diversity and comprehensiveness.
-First, we incorporate images from established open-source datasets and benchmarks, including GenImage \citep{genimage1}, WildFake \citep{wildfake5}, and MPBench \citep{mpbench41}, covering a wide range of generative models such as GANs, diffusion models, and VAEs.
+First, we incorporate images from established open-source datasets and benchmarks, including GenImage \cite{genimage1}, WildFake \cite{wildfake5}, and MPBench \cite{mpbench41}, covering a wide range of generative models such as GANs, diffusion models, and VAEs.
 This subset consists of images generated by $19$ distinct generators, providing a solid foundation of varied synthetic content.
-Second, we augment our dataset with community-shared collections from platforms like Hugging Face \citep{huggingface42}, integrating synthetic images from $6$ closed-source models and $2$ popular community models.
+We filter out fine-tuned or modified generative models to maintain clear distinctions among the categories.
+Second, we augment our dataset with community-shared collections from platforms like Hugging Face \cite{huggingface42}, integrating synthetic images from $6$ closed-source models and $2$ popular community models.
 With the rapid advancement of generative models, many previously state-of-the-art architectures have become outdated in terms of both design and performance.
-To ensure our study reflects the latest progress in the field, we sourced $18$ cutting-edge open-source models from Hugging Face or the official repositories.
-We generate synthetic images using these models to ensure the coverage of diverse architectures such as flow-matching models, autoregressive models and unified MLLMs.
+To ensure our study reflects the latest progress in the field, we source $18$ cutting-edge open-source models from Hugging Face or the official repositories.
+We generate synthetic images using these models to ensure coverage of diverse architectures such as flow-matching models, autoregressive models and unified MLLMs.
 We summarize the key details of these models in \Cref{tb:collectionofmodels}.

 Our OmniFake contains $1.17$ M synthetic images generated by 45 distinct generative models, spanning a broad spectrum of architectures.
-Our synthetic categories include models from the same family, but we rigorously ensure that they are not derived from the same backbone.
+Our synthetic categories include multiple models from the same family, but we rigorously ensure that they are not derived from the same backbone.
 To ensure both diversity and detectability, each synthetic category includes at least $20$ K training samples generated from a wide distribution of text prompts.
-For comprehensive evaluation, we provide a separate test set of $90$ K synthetic images ($2$ K per category).
-Our dataset features the most structurally diverse generator categories, along with the latest, most extensive, and top-tier generators.
+For comprehensive evaluation, we provide a separate test set of $90$ K synthetic images, with $2$ K samples per category.
+Our dataset features highly structurally diverse generator categories, along with the latest and top-tier generators.
 OmniFake contains images with a minimum resolution of $200 \times200$ pixels, while most are $512\times512$ or higher.
 This comprehensive collection provides a robust foundation for investigating the impact of model architectures on generalization.